If you struggle to save, use supermarket Christmas saving cards to spread the cost – many also pay a bonus at Christmas time.

 Set up a standing order

-You could even try saving with a peer to peer lender to see better returns that standard savings accounts.
+You could even try saving with a peer to peer lender to see better returns than standard savings accounts.